makinacorpus/django_pyoidc/docs/explanation.rst

 Why make a new OIDC library ?
 =============================

-We decided to role our own OIDC integration with Django, and that is not a small work.
+We decided to roll our own OIDC integration with Django, and that is not a small work.
 As such we first performed an analysis of the existing libraries, evaluating whether or not we should contribute to them or implement our own.

 In this section you will find the results of this analysis.
 We collected our data during the first months of 2023.